 - Sprinkle all vegetables with pinches of salt, pepper, and garlic powder, and set aside.

 Prep the Socca

 - Add all dry socca ingredients to a large bowl and whisk to combine.
 Add water and a tablespoon of the olive oil and mix with a rubber spatula.
 The mixture will be very crumbly until the liquid soaks into the flour.
-Keep working the dough until it comes together. it will be firm and heavy.
+Keep working the dough until a dense, heavy dough comes together.

-- Divide prepared dough into two equal parts and roll into balls.
-Wrap tightly in plastic and rest at room temperature for 15 minutes.
+- Divide dough into two equal parts and roll into balls.
+Wrap in plastic and rest at room temperature for 15 minutes.
 Set oven racks to top two positions and preheat oven to 425 degrees F.